Knowledge Base Home Delivery

 Slow sending

-In the beginning, some ISPs set a threshold for how many emails can be delivered in one session.
+Initially, some ISPs set a threshold for how many emails can be delivered in one session.
 If you exceed this threshold or limit, their system can flag you as a spammer and will block the rest of your emails.
-One way to avoid this is to send your emails in small bursts, with a pause of a few minutes between these bursts.
-Then, as you start building your sending reputation, you can send to bigger batches.
-Eventually, sending to all of your contacts at once Benchmark automatically does this for new high-volume senders, in a process we call Email Throttling.
+One way to avoid this is to send your emails in small bursts, with a pause of a few minutes between them.
+Then, as you build your sending reputation, you can send to bigger batches.
+Eventually, sending it to all of your contacts.
+Benchmark automatically does this for new high-volume senders, in a process we call Email Throttling.

 Best days to send emails